Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon Accounting

-\begin{remark} \normalfont The proposed flow-based attributional accounting framework is generic and flexible, in the sense that, \begin{itemize} \item [1)] The \emph{definition of ``node" is flexible}, which can be the connecting point of an electric facility, a district grid, a distribution grid, or a bulk transmission system, depending on the required level of granularity and data availability.
-When we consider the entire balancing area as an aggregate ``node", this flow-based accounting method reduces to the (pool-based) area-average method.
+\begin{remark} \normalfont We note that the proposed flow-based attributional accounting framework above is generic and flexible: \begin{itemize} \item [1)] The \emph{definition of ``node'' is flexible}, which can be the connection point of an electric facility, a district grid, a distribution grid, or a bulk transmission system, depending on practical requirements and data availability.
+In particular, when taking the entire balancing area as a single node, the flow-based accounting method reduces to the pool-based carbon accounting method with AEF.

-\item [2)] The \emph{carbon flow mixing rule at each node is flexible}.
-In addition to the commonly-used proportional sharing rule, alternative sharing or mixing rules can also be applied depending on practical needs.
-In particular, the design of mixing rules has the potential to \emph{align flow-based accounting with contractual energy paths} and offer physical implications for contract-based instruments such as PPA and REC trading.
-See Section \ref{sec:comparison} and the example in Figure \ref{fig:poolflow} for more discussions. \end{itemize}
+\item [2)] The \emph{carbon flow mixing rule at each node can be flexible}.
+In addition to the commonly used proportional sharing rule, alternative sharing or mixing rules can also be applied depending on practical use cases.
+In particular, when considering no power inflow mix at all, the flow-based accounting framework has the potential to \emph{align contractual energy paths with the physical power flow} and offer physical implications for market-based instruments such as power purchase agreements.
+See Section \ref{sec:comparison} and Figure \ref{fig:poolflow} for more discussions. \end{itemize}

 \end{remark}